fchensan/application-study-tool/pages/components/grafana/dashboard.md

 *The Top N dashboard provides statistical highlights by presenting stats in a Top N, by default N is set to 10 this can be changed at top of the dashboard*
 ![](../../assets/BigIP-Device-TopN.png)
 #### Pools
-*Here you can view stats pertaining to Pools and Pool members on a BigIP.*
+*Here you can view stats pertaining to Pools and Pool members on a BIG-IP.*
 ![](../../assets/BigIP-Device-Pools.png)

 #### Virtual Servers
-*Here you can view stats pertaining to all the virtual servers on a BigIP.*
+*Here you can view stats pertaining to all the virtual servers on a BIG-IP.*
 ![](../../assets/BigIP-Device-Virtual-Server.png)

 #### iRules